preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/notification-panel/index.rst

 + **Show icon**: To show an icon for each category, select this option (Default=selected).
 + **Show label**: To show the label for each category, select this option (Default=deselected).
 + **Categories per row**: Set the number of categories to be shown per row.
 If more categories are shown a new row will be added automatically.
 0 means any number of categories on one row.
-+ **Show block title**: Select this option to display the block title.
-The title is added at the top.
++ **Show block title**: (This option has now actual function at the moment).
 + **Color and Background color**: Default settings for block heading are set in Omnia Admin.
 Color and Background color kan be changed here.
 + **Padding**: Some padding between the block border and the content can be set here.
-+ **Margin**: The margin between the categories can be set here.
++ **Margin**: (This option has now actual function at the moment).

 Custom colors
 --------------
 Default colors are set in Omnia Admin.
 Custom colors for different parts of the Notification Panel can be set here.

 .. image:: notification-panel-custom-colors.png